 We are lucky to have PE specialists on the staff and all children take part in a range of physical activities.
 This means that by the end of year 6 they will have had the opportunity to experience the vast majority of sports that they will encounter in the future.
 Children have opportunities to represent the school in sporting activities throughout the year.

-Residential: The year 6 children are given the opportunity to attend a week’s residential towards the end of the year.
+The year 6 children are given the opportunity to attend a week’s residential towards the end of the year.
 This helps to foster a growing independence, sense of responsibility, challenge and team work.
-This year the children will be camping in the Mendips and experiencing pot holing, snow sports, climbing and abseiling, a night walk and beach combing
+This year the children will be camping in the Mendips and experiencing activities including snow sports, climbing and abseiling, a night walk and beach combing.

 Helping at Home

 As always, your support with homework, reading, spellings, mathletics, Schofield and Simms Arithmetic and times tables instant recall (to 12×12) is invaluable and very much appreciated!